nickeblewis/www-nicklewis-blog-astro/src/pages/posts/a-walk-around-silchester.md

 I always enjoy going for the close-up shots.
 More often than not there is a lot to see in these mini-landscapes than there may be in the wide vistas around you.
 It's all part of the story we tell as photographers, a part of the narrative.
 ![](/images/_DSC1856.jpeg)
+I was trying to capture the impressions this section of the wall presented to me, as having
 ![](/images/_DSC1858.jpeg)

 ![](/images/_DSC1859.jpeg)